volcengine/terraform-provider-volcengine/website/docs/r/rds_mysql_instance.html.markdown

 Month - monthly subscription (default)
 Year - Package year.
 * `period` - (Optional, ForceNew) Purchase duration in prepaid scenarios.
 Default: 1.

+The `maintenance_window` object supports the following:

+* `day_kind` - (Optional) Maintenance cycle granularity, values: Week: Week.
+Month: Month.
+* `day_of_week` - (Optional) Specify the maintainable time period of a certain day of the week.
+The values are: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday.
+Multiple selections are allowed.
+If this value is not specified or is empty, it defaults to specifying all seven days of the week.
+* `maintenance_time` - (Optional) Maintenance period of an instance.
+Format: HH:mmZ-HH:mmZ (UTC time).

 The `parameters` object supports the following: